 It is recommended to use mamba to manage ESMValTool dependencies.
-For a minimal mamba installation go to https://mamba.readthedocs.io/en/latest/installation.html.
+See the mamba installation instructions at the top of this page for instructions on installing mamba.
 To simplify the installation process, an environment definition file is provided in the repository (environment.yml in the root folder).